One of Den of Geek’s ’50 Brilliant Screenwriters to Watch Out For’ in January 2016.

 Plays include: Now is the Time, part of the Olivier Award-nominated ‘Afghanistan’ season (Tricycle Theatre, US Tour), Acting Leader (‘Women, Power and Politics’ season, Tricycle), Fair (Finborough Theatre, West End, UK tour), Felt Effects (Theatre 503), Compression (Brockley Jack), and The Sweet Science of Bruising (National Theatre Studio).

-Her work has also been performed at Soho Theatre, Battersea Arts Centre, Arcola Theatre, Birmingham Rep, Manchester Royal Exchange, the Pleasance Courtyard at Edinburgh Festival, New York’s Jewel Box Theater, and as part of Old Vic New Voices.
+Her work has also been performed at Soho Theatre, Battersea Arts Centre, Arcola Theatre, Birmingham Rep, Manchester Royal Exchange, Liverpool Everyman, the Pleasance Courtyard at Edinburgh Festival, New York’s Jewel Box Theater, and as part of Old Vic New Voices.

 Joy has been on attachment at the National Theatre Studio, created and toured new work with Islington Community Theatre, and developed plays through workshops with groups and in collaboration with multi-disciplinary artists.